karanpratapsingh/learn-go/README.md

 .
 ```

-Here's an example for building a window's executable from macOS!
+Here's an example for building a windows executable from macOS!

 ```bash
 $ GOOS=windows GOARCH=amd64 go build -o app.exe